kheller18/data-structures-algorithms/questions/cPlusPlus.md

       ```
       + If we change the value of ref it will be reflected in x.
 Once a reference variable is initialized it cannot refer to any other variable.
 We can declare an array of pointers but an array of references is not possible.

 14. What do you mean by abstraction in C++?
-    + Abstraction is the process of showing the essential details to the user and hiding the details which we don’t want to show to the user or hiding the details which are irrelevant to a particular user.
+    + `Abstraction`: is the process of showing the essential details to the user and hiding the details which we don’t want to show to the user or hiding the details which are irrelevant to a particular user.

 15. Is deconstructor overloading possible?
 If yes then explain and if no then why?
     + No destructor overloading is not possible.
 Destructors take no arguments, so there’s only one way to destroy an object.
 That’s the reason destructor overloading is not possible.

 16. What do you mean by call by value and call by reference?
-    + Call by Ralue: method, we pass a copy of the parameter is passed to the functions.
+    + `Call by Value`: method, we pass a copy of the parameter is passed to the functions.
 For these copied values a new memory is assigned and changes made to these values do not reflect the variable in the main function.
-    + Call by Reference: method, we pass the address of the variable and the address is used to access the actual argument used in the function call.
+    + `Call by Reference`: method, we pass the address of the variable and the address is used to access the actual argument used in the function call.
 So changes made in the parameter alter the passing argument.

 17. What is an abstract class and when do you use it?
     + A class is called an abstract class whose objects can never be created.
 Such a class exists as a parent for the derived classes.
 We can make a class abstract by placing a pure virtual function in the class.

 18. What are destructors in C++?
     + A constructor is automatically called when an object is first created.
 Similarly when an object is destroyed a function called destructor automatically gets called.
 A destructor has the same name as the constructor (which is the same as the class name) but is preceded by a tilde.